transcendental-software/csc-397-595-docs/docs/07-proxylab.md

 $ tests/driver.sh -P 2c -p 3142
 ```

-Running the driver without argument starts all the tests, including the bonus if all parts 1-3 have full score (it is however not necessary to have full score on part 1-3 to score bonus points).
+Running the driver without argument starts all the tests.

 The driver logs the output of your proxy and shows the differences between your fetched pages and the expected output in the file `driver.log`.